w4111/hw0/results.md

         md5.new(UNI).hexdigest()

 If you see your hash in the list below, then you successfully completed HW0.
-We accepted all submissions that were on time and _attempted_ to complete the assignment.
+We accepted all submissions that were on time and _attempted_ to complete the assignment (including the google form and answering all questions).
 Otherwise your submission was either late or did not attempt the assignment.

         7cb17ba556c16cf3ad9709e14bc94694